Dog adoption saves lives. Adopt a dog and you'll have a friend for life! Contact us, or contact another local humane society, animal shelter or SPCA.

 Sadly, each new day brings a flood of emails and telephone pleas to help yet another abandoned dear dog.
 We try and help these displaced dogs through our rescue efforts and networking.
 We are always in search of new foster homes where a dog can be cared for and loved until a permanent home is found.
 Speaking of Dogs Rescue covers food, medical attention and all the supplies required for the dogs in foster care.
 Foster parents need be responsible and patient people who will provide a safe environment for our dogs.
 A foster contract must be signed.
 This is a serious responsibility; however the experience is very rewarding.
 If you can open your heart and home to a foster dog please contact us.
 We have a comprehensive Foster Manual available for people who are considering becoming a foster parent.

-Canned and dry quality dog foods
+Canned quality dog foods

-Leashes, collars and harnesses – all sizes
+Harnesses – all sizes

 Blankets and cozy beds

 Brushes, shampoos and other grooming supplies